netceteragroup/valdr/README.md

 - **FieldName** The name of the field to validate (string)
 - **ValidatorName** The name of the validator (string) see below in the Built-In Validators section for the default validators
 - **ValidatorArguments** arguments which are passed to the validator, see below for the optional and required arguments for the built-in validators
+- **ValidationGroups** an optional list of validation groups the validator belongs to
 - **Message** the message which should be shown if the validation fails (can also be a message key if angular-translate is used)

 Example: